Robert Ménard (policeman): The Homicide and Robbery Squad

 Ménard was then assigned to the homicide and robbery squad in 1980.
-During one robbery which was only supposed to observe, Ménard chased, took down and arrested the thieves as they fled.
+During one robbery which he was only supposed to observe, Ménard chased, took down and arrested the thieves as they fled.
 Kourie recalled: "He couldn't help himself.
 Each time he saw a bad guy he had to run after him.
 It was tiring for us."
 In September 1984, Ménard used his shotgun to wound a bank robber during a shoot-out.
 On 31 January 1985, Rock Blais, a thief who had robbed a Steinberg's grocery store, pointed his rifle at Ménard, who used his shotgun to kill Blais.
-A judicial review ruled that Ménard had was justified in killing Blais, a violent career criminal, who had pointed his gun at him.
+A judicial review ruled that Ménard was justified in killing Blais, a violent career criminal, who had pointed his gun at him.

 On 28 March 1985, Ménard was involved in a shoot-out with two bank robbers in LaSalle.
 A bank had been robbed of $13, 232 at gunpoint by two thieves, Christian Bouchard and Marc Lorange.
 Ménard responded to the robbery call and a shoot-out ensured where some 143 bullets were fired.
 During the shoot-out, Ménard killed Lorange with his shotgun.
 In the course of the shoot-out, Ménard was shot in the chest and in both legs.
 He recalled: "It felt like I was hit by a baseball bat.
 I saw the blood come out like a fountain."
 Ménard said of the robbers who shot him: "Look in their eyes.
 What do you see?
 You see hatred.
 You see no fucking soul.
 You know what I see?
 I see an animal."